plugarivan/game_space/README.md

-# game_space
+# space_game
- a game based on space invaders for a mini-course on learning pygame
+ А game based on "Space invaders" for a mini-course on learning pygame Link to the mini-course: https://youtube.com/playlist?list=PLs2IpQwiXpT21tinzZr9wdNqZXRK1D_9w